MaliJaved/HR_analytics_dashboard_using_powerbi/README.md

 •	The most common job roles are Sales Representative, Research Scientist, and Medical Representative.

+•	Employees from Life Sciences has the highest attrition count followed by the Medical Sciences.

  # STEPS FOLLOWED:

 ✅ DATA IMPORT: